FrankHB/pl-docs/en-US/calling-for-language-features.md

 ## First-class entities

-Ensuring basic consistency and general availability of expressive language features.
+* Ensuring basic consistency and general availability of expressive language features

 [The dissertation introducing the vau calculi](https://web.wpi.edu/Pubs/ETD/Available/etd-090110-124904/unrestricted/jshutt.pdf) also talks about first-class objects.
 An instance of such objects is considered a *first-class entity* (or shorten as *entity* ) here, as it does not enforce its identity (see below).
 In particular, the *smooth conjecture* (in the section 1.1.2 of the dissertation) is interested in the design required for a general-purposed language, because a language can only become general-purposed by providing sufficient ability of adaption in different problem domains with effective and suited ways of abstraction, and the latter is mainly embodied by using of first-class entites as one of the fundamental methods.

 ### First-class objects

-Allowing distinction of object identities.
+* Allowing distinction of object identities

 An *object* is an entity which preserve its identity.
 Unless otherwise specified, any two objects can be differentiated by the identity.
 This definition has more restriction of identity compared to the one in the dissertation introducing the vau calculi (which is called as a first class entity, see above).